roldanjg/nf-core-wgcnamodules/README.md

 ```
 Where the columns correspond to:
 1.	‘contrast’: a custom name used to identify the contrast.
-2.	‘variable‘:  the name of the column from 'samplesheet_wgcna.csv' file that contains the condition ids.
+2.	‘variable':  the name of the column from 'samplesheet_wgcna.csv' file that contains the condition ids.
-3.	control: the base/reference level for the contrast.
+3.	'control': the base/reference level for the contrast.
-4.	target: the target/ non-reference level for the comparison.
+4.	'target': the target/ non-reference level for the comparison.

 <!-- TODO nf-core: Describe the minimum required steps to execute the pipeline, e.g. how to prepare samplesheets.